godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_basics.rst

 ^^^^

-``self`` can be used to refer to the current instance and is often equivalent to directly referring to symbols available in the current script, however, while it may seem surprising, it also allows you to access properties, methods, and other names in subclasses of the current script.
+``self`` can be used to refer to the current instance and is often equivalent to directly referring to symbols available in the current script, however, it also allows you to access properties, methods, and other names in subclasses of the current script.

 ::